London, ON:

 SIGMA develops and delivers scientifically-based assessments that can inform your company’s development decisions.
 With them, we can measure:

-These are just a few of the types of assessments we provide.
+These are just a few of the types of development assessments we provide.
 Using validated assessments adds objectivity, credibility, and transparency to your succession process.
 It also helps generate buy-in from senior leadership, candidates for succession, and other relevant stakeholders.
 As part of SIGMA’s succession planning services, we offer an interpretation of results, report debriefing, and one-on-one coaching with your succession candidates.

 Using Assessment Results for Development Planning